Defend Indiana’s Solar Energy Future: Vote “No” on SB 309

 b.
 Status in the Indiana House of Representatives

 Six+ hours of testimony were heard on SB 309 in House Utilities on Wed., March 22nd, overwhelmingly in opposition.
 You can view HEC’s testimony here.
-Committee action on this bill will take place on Wed., March 29th.
-It is unclear what will happen, as of this writing, but there is certainly discussion that there will be more amendments beyond those that were adopted on the 22nd.
-The amendments on 3/22 deal with one of the six big problems that we have with the bill — it will eliminate our concern about the net metering benefit not transferring to a new property owner; we will be modifying our fact sheet above accordingly.
+The amendments on 3/22 deal with one of the six big problems that we have with the bill — it will eliminate our concern about the net metering benefit not transferring to a new property owner; see our modified SB 309 Assessment.

 On Wednesday, March 29th, the Indiana House Utilities Committee voted to advance SB 309 on a vote of 8 to 5, with bi-partisan opposition.
 Our thanks to Representatives Hatfield, Macer, Pierce, Pryor, and Speedy, for voting against this bill, and putting the interests of homeowners, small businesses, places of worship, and schools above the interests of utility lobbyists.
 The bill, in Committee, only dealt with a small element of one of our five outstanding concerns — clarity over the wholesale x 1.25 credit rate for excess power for new solar panel owners after July 1, 2022.